 Wondering if grass finished beef is more nutritious than grain finished?
 I know I have.
 There are a variety of beef choices, from grass finished to grain finished or others, but all are nutritious and a delicious option.
 All cattle, whether grass or grain finished spend the majority of their lives eating grass on pastures.
 While grass finished tends to be a little leaner, about half the fatty acids found in all beef are monounsaturated fatty acids, the same kind found in olive oil and avocados, and can be part of a heart-healthy diet.

 It’s crazy to think that in just four weeks, it’ll be Memorial Day weekend.
 The kick-off to the summer grilling season.
-I’ll give you one guess as what will be coming off our grill.
+I’ll give you one guess as what will be coming off our grill!
 I can’t wait to sink my teeth into another Copycat Fat Doug Burger.
+I’m thinking a side of Slow Cooker Smoky Baked Beans would be perfect alongside, too.

 Looking for more great burger recipes?